 Your first consultation is a chance for you and your practitioner to meet and understand what is occurring for you.
-From there, we will create a treatment plan, prioritizing immediate concerns and longer term solutions.
+From there, we will create a treatment plan, prioritising immediate concerns and longer-term solutions.

-5. Is it safe?
+5. Is acupuncture safe?
+Is Chinese Medicine safe?

-6. Does it work?
+6. Does Chinese Medicine work?

 No medicine works 100% of the time for 100% of the population.

-Yet, would a technique that has lasted 2000 years (continual practice) and is practiced in hundreds of countries that has undergone thousands of evaluations still be around if it wasn’t effective?
+Yet, would a technique that has lasted 2000 years (continual practice), that is practiced in hundreds of countries and that has undergone thousands of evaluations still be around if it wasn’t effective?

-TCM stands for Traditional Chinese Medicine & is a term which represents the standardisation of Chinese Medicine across China from around 1945.
-It was standardised to teach in universities & practice in hopsitals in China & is the main system of Chinese Medicine that is taught in universities in Australia, America & Canada.
+TCM stands for Traditional Chinese Medicine.
+This term represents the standardisation of Chinese Medicine across China from around 1945.
+It was standardised to teach in universities and practice in hospitals in China.
+TCM is the main system of Chinese Medicine that is taught in universities in Australia, America and Canada.